When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 To gather analyzable data, use closed-ended questions.

-And this is because rating scale questions generate quantitative data you can analyze using charts and graphs, such as a Likert Scale Chart.
+This is because a rating scale generates quantitative data you can analyze using charts and graphs, such as a Likert Scale Chart.

 Besides, the resulting answers are always objective and conclusive.